expressjs/expressjs.com/en/resources/template-engines.md

 - **[vuexpress](https://github.com/vuexpress/vuexpress)**: A Vue.js server side rendering engine for Express.js.
 - **[Twing](https://www.npmjs.com/package/twing)**: First-class Twig engine for Node.js.
 - **[Sprightly](https://www.npmjs.com/package/sprightly)**: A very light-weight JS template engine (45 lines of code), that consists of all the bare-bones features that you want to see in a template engine.
+- **[express-vue](https://github.com/express-vue/express-vue)**: Vue rendering engine for Express.js.
+Use .Vue files as templates using streams.

 The [Consolidate.js](https://github.com/tj/consolidate.js) library unifies the APIs of these template engines to a single Express-compatible API.